kujukuju/JaiPhysX/README.md

 * I'd like to have a way to pass in an allocator based on jai to the actual physx cpp wrapper library so anything allocated can be freed with jai free.

+* I want to make all integer flags in the generated api actually refer to the flag it generates.
+It's really annoying having to casts this all.

+* In the generator I have a function to force inheritance and I applied it to some things but not everything.
+It should work with everything.

+* I'd like to see if it's possible to replace the MatNN structs with jai Matrix structs.
+PhysX seems to be column major while jai is row major, but the physx docs somehow implied that it'll work with row major structs which I don't understand.

 ### Build